Less snow, more ice expected from Sunday winter storm in D.C. area

 Along and east of Interstate 95, the limited duration of snowfall before a change to ice means probably just a dusting to an inch or two of snow.

-West of downtown Washington through Fairfax, Montgomery and Prince William counties, generally one to three inches is most probable.
+West of downtown Washington through Fairfax, Montgomery and Prince William counties, generally 1 to 3 inches is most probable.

-Areas like Leesburg and Frederick could see a few inches but should also change over to ice before more significant snowfall might occur.
+Areas including Leesburg and Frederick could see a few inches but also should change over to ice before more significant snowfall might occur.

-Even in the mountains, the snow may change to freezing rain so we’ve trimmed amounts some there as well compared to earlier forecasts.
+Even in the mountains, the snow may change to freezing rain, so we’ve somewhat trimmed amounts there as well compared to earlier forecasts.

 In terms of ice amounts, most of the area should see at least a light glaze before the switch to rain.
-The more significant ice potential, where 0.25 inches or so could fall, is generally in central Loudoun and Fauquier counties to northwest Montgomery County and to the west and north.
+The more significant ice potential, where 0.25 inch or so could fall, is generally in central Loudoun and Fauquier counties to northwest Montgomery County and to the west and north.
 This is where we’ll need to monitor the potential for power outages.

 Timeline and temperatures

 The earlier the snow arrives, the longer the window it will have to accumulate before flipping to ice (most likely between 6 and 7 p.m.).
-Models which bring the snow in soonest, closer to 3 p.m. in the immediate area, tend to show the highest amounts whereas those which delay the onset toward 5 or 6 p.m. show little accumulation (less than an inch).
+Models that bring the snow in soonest, closer to 3 p.m. in the immediate area, tend to show the highest amounts, whereas those that delay the onset toward 5 or 6 p.m. show little accumulation (less than an inch).

 Temperatures shown in the timeline below will be lowest in our northwest areas (toward Leesburg and Frederick) and highest in our southeast areas (toward Southern Maryland) through the course of the storm.

-Overnight Sunday, we expect a very large range in temperatures across region; it’s possible parts of southern Maryland warm above 45 degrees while temperatures in places like Leesburg and Frederick hover closer to freezing for the duration.
+Overnight Sunday, we expect a very large range in temperatures across the region; it’s possible that parts of southern Maryland warm above 45 degrees and that temperatures in places like Leesburg and Frederick hover closer to freezing for the duration.

 2 to 5 p.m.
 Sunday: Snow develops from southwest to northeast.
-Temperatures 25 to 31, mid-to-upper 20s inside the Beltway.
+Temperatures 25 to 31, mid- to upper 20s inside the Beltway.
 Winds gusting up to 20 mph.

 5 to 8 p.m.: Snow, heavy at times, changing to sleet and freezing rain from southeast to northwest.
 Temperatures rising to 27 to 34, near freezing inside the Beltway.
 Winds gusting up to 30 mph.